dandresky/inventory-classifier/docs/notes-aws.md

 ### Storage Options

 Amazon offers S3, EFS, and EBS as storage Options
-- S3 is suitable for persistent storage of large amounts of data
+- S3 is suitable for persistent long-term storage of large amounts of data
 - EFS is designed to provide scalable storage for EC2 instances
 - EBS was also created for EC2 - virtual disk storage